 Like any other security solution, SIEM should be considered a single tool within a large toolbox.
 If used on its own, it will not be effective in mitigating every risk that organizations face, but used in concert with other solutions, SIEM can be an essential component of a comprehensive IT security strategy.

 Monitor, capture, and send security-related events from IBM i directly to your enterprise security monitor.
-See what SIEM Agent for IBM i has to offer in a short demo.
+See what SIEM Agent for IBM i has to offer in a free trial.